archlinuxcn/lilac/docs/setup.rst

   lilac

 Check ``~/.lilac/log`` for the logs.
-If everything goes well, you can proceed to create real packages.
+If everything goes well, you can change the ``config.toml`` to do git pushes, send email reports, setup a [HTTP service for build status and logs](https://github.com/imlonghao/archlinuxcn-packages), etc.